gsaco/Lasso_Potential_Outcomes_RCTs/README.md

 Lasso_Potential_Outcomes_RCTs/
 ├── Python/                          # Python implementation
 │   ├── scripts/
+|   |   ├── comments.pdf                   # Answers of the comments section (it is in pdf to be able to paste our sketch)
 │   │   ├── lasso_analysis.ipynb           # Female literacy LASSO analysis
 │   │   └── potential_outcomes_rcts.ipynb  # Causal inference methods
 │   ├── requirements.txt             # Python dependencies